You’ve got the technical abilities. But are you ready for the formal, non-technical interview to land your next developer role?

 In this new era of product development, developers, designers and stakeholders work together to ensure projects are completed on time and successfully.

-“These are all team environments now, very little do developers roles operate standalone,” says Malara.
+“These are all team environments now, seldom do developer roles operate standalone,” says Malara.
 “They’re all some form of agile or hybrid thinking.
 It’s not a code farm anymore.
 You have to be a team player.”

 In response to a question like this, it’s critical to express your work process and how you embrace a collaborative approach that includes open channels of communication and regular stakeholder meetings to provide status updates and reviews.